NessaTeal/ImageDecolorizer/README.md

-# imageDecolorizer
+# Image Decolorizer
-Java GUI application to create unique gamut of image using k-means clustering
+Java GUI application to create image with reduced gamut using k-means clustering.